plone/buildout.jenkins/README.txt

   python2.6 bootstrap.py
   bin/buildout -c jenkins.cfg

-If you want Jenkins to only run the test, append:
+If you want Jenkins to run the test only, append the following line:

   bin/jenkins-test